Death of Melinda Duckett: Death

 Duckett was interviewed about Trenton's disappearance by Nancy Grace for a September 8, 2006, episode of Grace's television program.
 During the interview Grace accused Duckett of hiding something because Duckett refused to take a polygraph test and provided vague answers to questions.
-The day after the taping of the show, Duckett wrote a two page letter addressed to "the public" expressing her love for Trenton and anger over being faced with "ridicule and criticism."
+The day after the taping of the show, Duckett wrote a two-page letter addressed to "the public" expressing her love for Trenton and anger over being faced with "ridicule and criticism."
 After writing the letter, she committed suicide using her grandfather's shotgun.

-Lawsuit
+Lawsuit and aftermath

 Duckett's family blamed her death on media scrutiny, particularly from Grace.
 They filed a wrongful death lawsuit against her, accusing Grace of inflicting emotional distress on Duckett.
 In an interview on Good Morning America, Nancy Grace said in reaction to events that "If anything, I would suggest that guilt made her commit suicide.
 To suggest that a 15- or 20-minute interview can cause someone to commit suicide is focusing on the wrong thing."
 She then said that, while she sympathized with the family, she knew from her own experience as a victim of crime that such people look for somebody else to blame.

 On November 8, 2010, a month before the jury trial was scheduled to start, Grace reached a settlement with the estate of Melinda Duckett to create a $200,000 trust fund dedicated to locating Trenton.
-According to the agreement, if Trenton is found alive before he turns 13, the remaining proceeds in the trust will be administered by a trustee, Trenton's great-aunt Kathleen Calvert, until he turns 18 and the funds are transferred for his use.
-If Trenton is not found alive by his 13th birthday, the funds will be transferred to the National Center for Missing and Exploited Children.
+According to the agreement, had Trenton been found alive before he turned 13, the remaining proceeds in the trust would have been administered by a trustee, Trenton's great-aunt Kathleen Calvert, until he turned 18 and the funds would have been transferred for his use.
+If Trenton wasn't found alive by his 13th birthday, the funds were to be transferred to the National Center for Missing and Exploited Children.
 "We are pleased the lawsuit has been dismissed.
 The statement speaks for itself," a spokeswoman for CNN said.
 Jay Paul Deratany, a lawyer representing Duckett's family and estate, said in a statement sent to The Associated Press: "After four years of litigation and extensive discovery, the parties now agree that Nancy Grace, the producers of her program, and CNN engaged in no intentional wrongdoing in the course of dedicating a program to finding the missing toddler, as alleged in the lawsuit."

+In March 2026, Joshua Duckett told the Orlando Sentinel that he was still searching for his son even after nearly two decades since Trenton's disappearance.
+In the interview he avoided talking about his father James Aren Duckett, who was scheduled to be executed for the 1987 murder-rape of an eleven-year-old girl.
+James Duckett's execution was carried out July 28, 2026.